A vibrant Charlevoix inspired by its history.

 A newsletter is published and mailed quarterly to keep the membership informed of programs and other activities of the Society.
 An eNewsletter is sent out monthly, or as needed, to notify membership of our events and programs.

-Proceeds from special fundraisers provide monies for the operations of the Society, including the Museum at Harsha House and Train Depot as well as personnel costs for staff.
+Proceeds from special fundraisers also provide monies for the operations of the Society, including the Museum at Harsha House and Train Depot as well as personnel costs for staff.

 Our capital campaign, Embrace.Preserve.Cherish. started in 2017 and raised over $290,000 through June of 2018.
 Thank you to our donors in 2017 and 2018!
 The funding allowed us to complete the following projects: